Revels Sea Chantey Sing Song Sheet

 Once more we sail with the northerly gale through the ice and wind and rain.

-Them coconut fronds, them tropical lands we soon shall see again.
+Them coconut fronds, them tropical lands, we soon shall see again.

 Six hellish months have passed away on the cold Kamchatka sea,

-But now were bound from the Arctic ground, rolling down to old Maui.
+But now we’re bound from the Arctic ground, rolling down to old Maui.

 Once more we sail with a favorable gale towards our island home.

-Our main mast sprung our whaling done and we ain't got far to roam.
+Our main mast sprung, our whaling done, and we ain’t got far to roam.

-Our stun's'l bones got carried away what care we for that sound,
+Our stun’s’l bones got carried away, what care we for that sound,

-A living gale is after us thank God we're homeward bound.
+A living gale is after us, thank God we’re homeward bound.

-How soft the breeze in them island trees now the ice is far astern.
+How soft the breeze in them island trees, now the ice is far astern.

 Them native maids in them tropical glades is a-waiting our return.